Image: Flickr / hey tiffany!

 – Angel Nakhle

-However, she feels there are potentially harmful misconceptions in Western discourse; “the Middle East is judged very easily – people don’t go to the Middle East because they think it’s dangerous.”
-And in some ways, Angel suggests, it is an attitude linked to colonisation: “The Middle East will never have peace until they become like the West,” or at least until there is peace between Israelis and Palestinians, she mourns.
+However, she feels Western discourse often perpetuates harmful misconceptions; “the Middle East is judged very easily – people don’t go to the Middle East because they think it’s dangerous,” she says.
+In some ways, Angel suggests, it is an attitude linked to the lingering effects of colonisation: “The Middle East will never have peace until they become like the West,” or at the very least, she believes, until there is peace between Israelis and Palestinians.

-Yet in the midst of these heartbreaking events, Angel manages to maintain a message of hope and empathy.
-“What I really don’t understand, genuinely, is why war is always the answer,” she says, with a clear frustration.
+And in the midst of these “heartbreaking” events, Angel holds onto a message of hope and empathy.
+“What I really don’t understand, genuinely, is why war is always the answer,” she says, accompanied by a clear frustration.
 “It just brings more destruction, if Israel’s goal is to erase Hezbollah, trust me, they’re not going to erase it that easily – they can come to an agreement together.”

-“You see it everywhere – signs that are for peace, for Palestine, for Lebanon” she notes.
-It’s an observation that would be familiar to all students as encampments in solidarity with Gaza were erected globally as Warwick Stands With Palestine have continued their attempts to disrupt university life at home.
+“You see it everywhere – signs that are for peace, for Palestine, for Lebanon”; she gestures towards a growing wave of activism in response to the conflict.
+It’s an observation that would be familiar to all students as encampments in solidarity with Gaza were erected globally whilst Warwick Stands With Palestine have continued their attempts to disrupt university life at home.

 Angel’s message is not a rejection of those that campaign for their version of justice in Palestine, Lebanon and the wider Levant region but rather a plea for empathy from those who perhaps feel detached from the cause.
 “I think what makes people scared is taking sides,” she explains.
 It is perhaps a timely discussion to be had as well; a Boar survey from June suggested almost half of Warwick students felt student politics ‘had become too toxic’.